Scotland in 1969 |

 -- The team was reviewed in July, 2023.

--- The team was mainly based upon the number of appearances for Scotland between 1969 and 1970.
-However, there was a rumour that Celtic manager Jock Stein would encourage his players to not take part in non-competitive international matches.
-Some Celtic players thought that they were not given as much of a chances.
-Bobby Lennox accused Scotland of favoring Rangers' players.
+-- The team's composition primarily relied on the number of appearances for Scotland from 1969 to 1970.
+Nonetheless, a rumor circulated that Celtic manager Jock Stein might have dissuaded his players from engaging in non-competitive international matches.
+Several Celtic players felt they were not afforded equal opportunities, with Bobby Lennox even alleging bias towards Rangers' players by the Scottish national team.
 The cap count was a flawed method in many ways, I admitted.

 -- Bobby Brown managed Scotland from 1967 to 1971.
 His best match in charge was a famous 3-2 victory over England.
 It was England's first defeat after winning the World Cup.